REGISTRATION AND ACTIVITIES

 BOOK-KEEPING AND ACCOUNTABILITY

 NGOs keep their own books.
 It is important to note that in the books non-profit and business activities are accounted separately.
-By March 31 each year all non-profit legal entities which have business activity should submit a financial report to the National Statistical Institute and an income tax form to the National Revenue Agency.
-By May 31, NGOs in public benefit are obliged to submit their report to the Central Registry.
+From the 1st of March until 30th of June each year all non-profit legal entities should submit a financial report or a declaration if didn’t have activities during the past year or had an income of less than 500 BGN to the National Statistical Institute.
+Does NGO which have business activities or other activities subject to taxation need to submit an income tax form to the National Revenue Agency from 1st of March until 30th of June each year.
+By September 30, all NGOs are obliged to submit their financial reports to the Non-Profit Legal Entities Registry and the NGOs in public benefit have to submit additionally an annual narrative report as well.
 NGOs are also obliged to provide monthly information to the National Social Security Institute (NSSI) about the remunerations they have offered and the due social benefits.
 All labour contracts are registered at the NSSI up to 3 days after the contract has been concluded.
 More information about the legal framework for NGOs, the laws related to the activity of those organizations, as well as current information about changes in legislation can be found on the webpage of the Bulgarian Center for Not-for-Profit Law.